bernardro/actor-youtube-scraper/README.md

 # Actor - Youtube scraper

-## Youtube scraper powered by Apifys pupetteer crawler
+## Youtube scraper powered by Apify's puppeteer crawler

 Youtube has an API that gives access to search data as well as detailed data on each video.
-This however requires you to log in and although it is free for now, the API limits each user to a quota.
+This however requires you to log in and although it is free for now, they impose quota limits on each API endpoint.
+This is understandable as it prevents abuse but it may be too restrictive or technical for simple use cases.

-The youtube API is mainly designed for apps that reuse the data.
+The youtube API is designed for apps that manipulate and reuse the data programmatically, and apps that require detailed technical information.

-At this time this youtube scraper allow you to:
+That is why this scraper was created and implemented as an "actor" on the Apify platform.
+At this time this actor allows you to:
-- Scrape videos by specifying search keyword(s) and get:
+- Scrape videos by specifying search keyword(s) to get the following details:

   `id`
   `title`